strosz/com.northernrogue.cccp.spacetimedbserver/README.md

 ## Supported Platforms

 *   **Windows®:** Requires WSL (Windows Subsystem for Linux) with Debian.
    *   Includes setup instructions and an automatic pre-requisite check within Unity®.
    *   Includes an optional automatic installer for all pre-requisites required to install SpacetimeDB® (alpha version).
+   *   Custom Remote Mode installs Debian on the remote server and expects a Debian command environment.
+May work with other manually installed distros that are based on Debian.

 ## Getting Started
    - Install the asset using this .git URL in the Package Manager´s + menu.<br>